antfu/antfu.me/pages/posts/why-not-prettier.md

 ![](/images/prettier-print-width.png)

 On the left is the input code and on the right is the output of Prettier.
-It follows the rule too strict, and actually makes the code much harder to read and modify, violating the initial goal of making the code more readable. (the 42 of `printWidth` is made up for demonstration, but it happens in any `printWidth`).
+It follows the rule too strict, and actually makes the code much harder to read and modify, violating the initial goal of making the code more readable. (*the 42 of `printWidth` is made up for demonstration, but it happens in any `printWidth`*)

-Again, the sad part is that this isn't optional.
+Again, the sad part is that this is mandatory.
 The only workaround you can do is to use `// @prettier-ignore`, which to me, loses the point of using Prettier in the first place.
-To make myself clear, I am not blaming Prettier for this.
+I am not blaming Prettier for this.
 It's just that their opinion is not aligning with my needs.

 ### Mess with ESLint